Marine Biogeographic Assessment of the Main Hawaiian Islands

-Project Status: This project began in July 2013 and is projected to be completed in July 2016
+Project Status: This project began in July 2013 and was completed in September 2016

 Why We Care

-select spatial data layers and associated metadata compiled to support these analyses.
+• spatial data layers and metadata used in these analyses

 Science for Coastal Ecosystem Management (Biogeographic Assessment, Marine Spatial Planning)

 - Oct.
 8, 2016, Maritime Logistics Professional: Marine Biogeographic Assessment of Hawaiian Islands

 - Oct.
 8, 2016, Marine Technology News: Marine Biogeographic Assessment of Hawaiian Islands

 - Oct.
 8, 2016, Marine Link: Marine Biogeographic Assessment of Hawaiian Islands